Why Learn to Read a Natal Chart

 - 10th house — career, status, recognition

-- 11th house — friends, communities, aspirations
+- 11th house — friends, communities, dreams

 - 12th house — subconscious, isolation, spirituality